johntruckenbrodt/pyroSAR/docs/pyroSAR.rst

 This is a demonstration of an output script as generated automatically by function :func:`~pyroSAR.gamma.parser.parse_module` for the Gamma module `ISP`.
-Within each function, the command name and all parameters are passed to function :func:`~pyroSAR.gamma.process`, which converts all input to str and then calls the command via the :mod:`subprocess` module.
+Within each function, the command name and all parameters are passed to function :func:`~pyroSAR.gamma.process`, which converts all input to :py:obj:`str` and then calls the command via the :mod:`subprocess` module.

 .. automodule:: pyroSAR.gamma.parser_demo